Explore, Establish, Exploit: Red Teaming Language Models from Scratch: Methods

-\textbf{Step 3, Exploit:} After obtaining a measure for harmful model outputs, the final step is to use it to attack the target model.
-The final result is a distribution of inputs that elicit harmful responses.
-Following prior works \cite{deng2022rlprompt, perez2022red}, we use reinforcement learning to train an adversarial prompt generator to produce a diverse distribution of prompts that trigger toxic or dishonest completions from the target model.
-We choose this approach because prior works have found it effective, and once the policy network is trained, new adversarial prompts can be inexpensively sampled as many times as desired.
-However, we survey alternative techniques for producing adversarial prompts in \secref{sec:related_work}.
+\textbf{Step 3, \textit{Exploit} the model's weaknesses with adversarial prompts:} After obtaining a classifier for harmful model outputs, the final step is to attack the target model.
+We use reinforcement learning (RL) to train an adversarial prompt generator to produce prompts that trigger undesirable completions from the target model.
+We use RL attacks for three reasons: 1) they have been used in prior works~\citep{deng2022rlprompt, perez2022discovering}; 2) they are entirely generalizable because they treat the target model as a black box; and 3) once the prompt generator is trained, new adversarial prompts can be cheaply sampled as many times as desired.
+We use the trlx library~\citep{trlx2023} to finetune GPT-2-large using Proximal Policy Optimization to produce a distribution of prompts that elicit outputs from the target LM that are classified as harmful.
+The reward used to train the prompt generator has two terms.
+The first is from the Establish step classifier's logit confidence in the completion's harmfulness.
+The second, which is novel to this work, is based on the intra-batch cosine distances of the target LM's embeddings of the generated prompts.
+We added this because mode collapse by the prompt generator has been a challenge in prior works~\citep{deng2022rlprompt, perez2022red}.